 - English language test scores from either the TOEFL, MELAB, or IELTS proficiency examination are required for applicants whose native language is not English.
 Information about minimum score requirements can be found at the Graduate School’s English Language Proficiency page.

-Applicants for fall semester admission to the Ph.D. program should submit their applications by December 15 of the previous year if they wish to be considered for financial aid.
-All applications received after the December 15 deadline will be reviewed for admission if space is available.
-For spring semester admission to the Ph.D. program, the application deadline is October 15 of the previous year.
+Applicants for admission to the Ph.D. program should submit their applications by December 15 of the previous year in order to receive full consideration, including consideration for financial aid.
+All applications received after the December 15 deadline may be reviewed for admission if space is available, however, review is not guaranteed.

 All application materials should be submitted directly to the Online Admissions System.
 Please do not send us any materials in the mail.
 We cannot review your application until all of the required materials have been submitted successfully.

-Please note: GRE Scores will not be required for applications received for the Spring 2023 and Fall 2023 semesters.
+Please note: GRE Scores will not be required for applications.
 All of the following materials are required unless otherwise stated:

 Three Letters of Recommendation